-For proper operation, the transmitter and receiver must be
+For proper operation, the transmitter and receiver must be electronically 'bound.'

-electronically "bound."
 This has been done for you at the factory.

-Should you ever need to re-bind the system or bind to another transmitter or receiver, follow these instructions.
-Note: The receiver must be connected to a 4.8-6.0v (nominal) power source for binding, and the transmitter and receiver must be within 5 feet of each other.
+Should you ever need to re-bind the system or bind to an additional transmitter or receiver, follow these instructions.
+Note: the receiver must be connected to a 4.8-6.0v (nominal) power source for binding and the transmitter and receiver must be within 5 feet of each other.